integreat-io/map-transform/README.md

 When you transform an array of data with a mapping object, you'll have to set `$iterate: true` to have each item in the data array be transformed with the mapping object.
-If you don't the entire array will be passed to the mapping object.
+If you don't, the entire array will be passed to the mapping object.

 ```javascript